- Packaging Engineers

 The training seminar will give you an overview of the whole question of sensitive beverages – what they are, why they are sensitive and how they can be filled.
-The training outline is technical, but is designed to be presented to both technical and business / marketing personnel in order to provide a broad basis understanding of non-carbonated beverages, compatibility of the packages with sensitive beverages and associated filling technologies such as cold aseptic filling.
+The training outline is technical but is designed to be presented to both technical and business/marketing personnel in order to provide a broad understanding of non-carbonated beverages, compatibility of the packages with sensitive beverages, and associated filling technologies such as aseptic.

 Note: It is necessary for attendees to have a basic knowledge of resins used for packaging and ISBM packaging manufacturing conditions, as those subjects will not be covered with this seminar.
 Ideally, previous attendance to the Technology & Application of PET Containers seminar would be considered a good basis.

 - What are sensitive beverages?